keeks-mtl/go-tennis/README.md

     - First name (required)
     - Last name (required)
     - Email (required)
-    - Phone number (required)
+    - Phone number
     - Description (required)
-    - Image url
     - Select image button (when once an image is selected text that tells the user what image was selected)
-- Once the form has be filled in properly (must pass validations) the user is redirected to the coach's page with a toast that pops up in the top right hand corner letting the user know they succesfully added coach.
+- Once the form has be filled in properly (must pass validations) the user is redirected to the coach's page with a toast that pops up in the top right hand corner letting the user know they succesfully added a coach.

 ### Edit Coach Page

-<details><summary>Image</summary>
+<details><summary>Edit Coach Image</summary>
 <p>

 ![image](readme-images/edit-coach.png)